sunosuporno/sunosuporno/README.md

 ## I'm a smart contract dev with an interest in AI

 - 🏙️ I am based in Kolkata, India.
-- 🛠️ I am building [Yieldhive](https://yieldhive.xyz) - the place with the best collection of DeFi strategies and Midas an agent which can do complex DeFi specific tasks
+- 🛠️ I am building [Yieldhive](https://yieldhive.xyz) - the place with the best collection of DeFi strategies and Midas - an agent which can do complex DeFi-focused tasks
 - 👨‍💻 I am a smart contract developer but also do things in other parts of the web3 stack.
 - ☕️ I am always open to have a chat with poeple curious around web3/tech/startups!